wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/287-letter-tickell-to-downer.md

 ---
+doc_date: '1971-06-24'
+doc_num: 287
+doc_order: 287
+naa_refs:
+- naa_barcode: 551428
+  naa_control_symbol: 727/4/2 PART 17
+  naa_series: A1838
+  reference: '[NAA: A1838, 727/4/2 PART 17]'
-title: "287 LETTER, TICKELL TO DOWNER"
+title: LETTER, TICKELL TO DOWNER
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10152
 vol_id: 27
-doc_date: 1971-06-24
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 287 LETTER, TICKELL TO DOWNER

-NAA: A1838, 727/4/2 PART 17

 London, 24 June 1971

-When Mr Anthony and Mr Rippon met last Friday morning1 it was apparent that there was some misunderstanding about the exact terms of the understanding we have with the Community about provision for measures to avoid disruption of trade in agricultural commodities with third countries during the transitional period.
+When Mr Anthony and Mr Rippon met last Friday morning[1](#f1) it was apparent that there was some misunderstanding about the exact terms of the understanding we have with the Community about provision for measures to avoid disruption of trade in agricultural commodities with third countries during the transitional period.

 It may now be useful if I let you have the precise terms of our understanding.
 In the negotiations in Brussels on 11–12 May, Mr Rippon made the following statement, which followed detailed exchanges with the Community:–